MapperKeeper/jekyll-now/_posts/2017-4-30-MapperKeeper-Tutorial.md

 ![add video](/images/tutorial/add_video.png)

-## Step 7: Add Places for Spectators to Watch Marathon
+## Step 7: Add Places for Spectators to Watch the Marathon

-Now that we have the Boston Marathon route, we need to show locations of places of places that spectators can go to watch the race.
+Now that we have the Boston Marathon route, we need to show locations of places that spectators can go to watch the race.
 For this tutorial, we will be adding one location; [Cityside Bar](https://www.facebook.com/citysidebar/), which is located on 1960 Beacon St
-Brighton, MA.  **Type the address or name** of the location in the input box on the top of the screen.
+Brighton, MA.  **Type the address or name** of the location in the input box on the top left of the screen.
 As you type, you should see suggestions for related locations.
 When you are done, select the address or hit **enter**.

 ![input address](/images/tutorial/geocode.png)